 - It is your discretion to determine whether you would like to disclose your vaccination status.
 Should you decide not to divulge this information, you will not be able to enter our Toronto Zoo.

 - Does proof of vaccination have to be provided prior to ticket purchase?

 - Proof of being fully vaccinated against COVID-19 is required, at the point of entry to Your Zoo.
 If you pre-book and pre-purchase a ticket and you don’t have proof of vaccine, you will be unable to enter our site.
 This will be communicated at time of on-line booking and ticket purchase.
 A full refund will be provided.

-- Will those who are 12 years old or under be permitted to visit the Zoo?
+- Will those who are under 12 years old be permitted to visit the Zoo?

 - Yes, persons under the age of 12, or those who are not yet eligible for vaccination, are exempt from this policy and may enter without proof of vaccination.
 Children under 13 must be accompanied by a fully vaccinated adult.

 - If I have a medical exemption from receiving the COVID-19 vaccine, will I be accommodated to enter our Zoo?